-3.6.1 REPORT CARDS
+3.6.1 REPORT CARDS & PROGRESS REPORTS

-Official Report Cards are issued three times a year, at the end of each trimester.
+Official Report Cards are issued twice a year, at the end of each semester.
+These reports included proficiency descriptors and teacher narratives which are an important part of Report Cards as our teachers ensure personal narratives with specific examples are part of the reports.

-Teacher Narratives are an important part of these reports as our teachers ensure personal narratives with specific examples are part of the reports.
-The Progress Reports from Grade KG1 to Grade 5 also include indicators of progress made by each student towards achieving the curricular standards that are developmentally appropriate for each grade level.
-These indicators are:
+Official Progress Reports are issued twice a year, at the end of Quarter 1 and Quarter 3.
+These reports include indicators of progress made by each student towards achieving the curricular standards that are developmentally appropriate for each grade level.
+Teacher narratives are not included in these reports.